gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 Yes.
 We shouldn't write complex logic in view template.
 Of course, view templates in GitBucket don't contain much complex logic (Maybe...
 I believe so).

-GitBucket UI is based on [Bootstrap](http://getbootstrap.com/) and using jQuery in JavaScript.
+GitBucket UI is based on [Bootstrap](http://getbootstrap.com/) and uses jQuery in JavaScript for some dynamic usages.

 In this section, you learned Twirl and basis of GitBucket UI.
 Now you can change UI, replace a logo or change small behavior of GitBucket.

 ## Controller (Scalatra web framework)

 GitBucket uses [Scalatra](http://www.scalatra.org/) web framework.
 Scalatra is a web framework for Scala inspired by Ruby's Sinatra.
 In Scala, Play is a major web framework.
 Play is based on non-blocking I/O, but since Scalatra is based on Java servlet, it can make use of existing servlet based resources.
-For example, GitBucket is contains JGitServlet which is provided by JGit.
+For example, GitBucket uses JGitServlet which is provided by JGit.

-You can write servlet very easy as following:
+You can write servlet very easily as following:

 ```scala
 class MyController extends ScalatraServlet with ScalateSupport {